DPDK/dpdk/doc/guides/prog_guide/packet_classif_access_ctrl.rst

      * populated with rules AC context and cfg filled properly.
      */

-     /* try to build AC context, with RT strcutures less then 8MB. */ cfg.max_size = 0x800000;
+     /* try to build AC context, with RT structures less then 8MB. */ cfg.max_size = 0x800000;
      ret = rte_acl_build(acx, &cfg);

      /*
-      * RT strcutures can't fit into 8MB for given context.
+      * RT structures can't fit into 8MB for given context.
       * Try to build without exposing any hard limit.
       */
      if (ret == -ERANGE) {